George Sisler: Legacy

 Sisler became one of the first entrants elected to the Baseball Hall of Fame in 1939.
 Though voting had first been held in 1936, Sisler was part of the first group inducted when the Hall of Fame opened in June 1939.
 "I think it's the greatest honor the game can offer a retired player and it's a satisfaction to know that your career is still remembered, years after you have hung up your glove", he said.

 In his prime, Sisler would always try to control where his hits ended up.
 He batted flat-footed, using a stance that would enable him to hit either to left or to right field.
 Among baseball's fastest runners, he stole 30 or more bases six times in his career, leading his league in stolen bases in four seasons.
 Though not a power hitter like Ruth, Sisler possessed a high batting average.
 He finished his career with a .340 mark, and he was the only AL player besides Cobb to twice hit over .400.
 In the peak of his career, his fielding earned him comparisons with Hal Chase, a former star blacklisted from baseball because of his gambling habits but considered one of baseball's best fielders.
 Though he led his league in errors multiple times after his vision troubles, he was an excellent fielder before the ailment, and Lamberty refers to him as "[a]rguably the first great first baseman of the twentieth century".
-A successful pitcher in college, he was seldom used in this position during his playing days, but he did post a 2.35 career ERA in 111 innings pitched and twice defeated Hall of Fame Senators pitcher Walter Johnson in complete game outings.
+A successful pitcher in college, he was seldom used in this position during his playing days (24 games with 12 starts), but he did post a 2.35 career ERA in 111 innings pitched and twice defeated Hall of Fame Senators pitcher Walter Johnson in complete game outings.
 Rickey said that Sisler "was the smartest hitter who ever lived.
 He was a professional with the bat in his hands.
 He never stopped thinking ...
 In the field, he was the acme of grace and fluency."